MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/appserver/index.md

 The server class loader policy must support parent last delegation.
 The MobileFirst Server WAR files must be installed with parent last class loader mode.
 Review the class-loader policy:

 1. Log in to the WebSphere Application Server administration console.
-2. Click S**ervers → Server Types → WebSphere application servers**, and click on the server that is used for IBM MobileFirst Platform Foundation.
+2. Click S**ervers → Server Types → WebSphere application servers**, and click on the server that is used for IBM MobileFirst Foundation.
 3. If the class-loader policy is set to **Multiple**, do nothing.
 4. If the class-loader policy is set to **Single** and the class loading mode is set to **Classes loaded with local class loader first (parent last)**, do nothing.
 5. If the class-loader policy is set to **Single** and the class loading mode is set to **Classes loaded with parent class loader first (parent first)**, change the class-loader policy to **Multiple**.
 Also, set the class loader order of all applications other than MobileFirst Server applications to **Classes loaded with parent class loader first (parent first)**.